RShankar/Semantic-Web-for-Genomics/Tools/R Studio/install.md

 ```
 There was a warning that the following packages could not be updated: cluster, manipulateWidget, and foreign.
 These are packages from CRAN repository.
 They are updated thus: In R Studio, go to Tools --> Install Packages.
 It will point to CRAN.
 Choose these packages from the long list there.
+However this message continued: "installation path not writeable, unable to update packages: manipulateWidget, cluster, foreign."
+According to Bioconductor forum, this is not an error; points to the fact that those packages were installed earlier with admin rights.
+I have updated from CRAN.
+So, hopefully, I have taken care of the problem.
+If I need to resolve this issue later on, [read this]( https://stackoverflow.com/questions/41839214/installation-path-not-writable-r-unable-to-update-packages).